OCA/l10n-italy/l10n_it_fatturapa_in/README.rst

 See l10n_it_fatturapa

 Usage
 =====

- * Select N invoices and run 'Export FatturaPA' wizard
+ * Go to knowledge -> Documents
+ * Create a Incoming fatturaPA file
+ * Run Import FatturaPA wizard

 Credits
 =======